tekumara/snowflake-terraform-kit/modules/domain/README.md

 # Domain

-Creates a role, database, warehouse, and service-account (user and secret).
+Creates an admin role, database, warehouse, and service-account (user and secret).

 ## Role